telvarost/MiscTweaks-StationAPI/README.md

 # Miscellaneous Tweaks

-You will need ModMenu and GlassConfigAPI to change stairs recipe output and tweak other parts of the mod.
+You will need ModMenu and GlassConfigAPI to change configs and use this mod.
 See installation instructions below.
 * Mod works on Multiplayer with GlassConfigAPI version 3.0+ used to sync configs!

 ## List of changes